 Caring for the environment is the most important job of our farmers and landowners.
 If we don’t use our natural resources wisely, we may not be able to grow food in the future.

 This Earth Day (April 22), plan to use one of these lessons to show how we work to protect our planet!

-The Kentucky Agriculture & Environment in the Classroom encourages teachers to integrate agriculture into every day lessons.
-Let's be honest.
+The Kentucky Agriculture & Environment in the Classroom encourages teachers to integrate agriculture-related concepts into every day lessons.
 We cannot live without it, so why not remind our students how farming touches our lives and will impact their future?